Church Centre Update

 Work has started!

-As the Church Centre Building Project begins, please be aware that the church car park will not be available for use for the entirety of the Project.
 During the weekdays it is vital that we do not park in either the Adam Practice or Longfleet House Practice car parks during the day as that agreement is for evenings and weekends only.

 - Throughout the weekend parking, within marked bays, in Heckford Park is derestricted.
 Please park considerately within these spaces, we want to be good neighbours!
 There are also parking spaces in Birds Hill Road, Churchfield Road and Alverton Avenue for those who are more mobile.